What is E Track Straps?

 There are two main types of e track rails that are used to secure cargo with one of the types being horizontal e track.
 This can be installed along with the flooring or the walls of the trailer and is used to secure applications such as automotive vehicle securement, boxes for shipping, moving a customer’s personal belongings to a new location, or just around the house daily cargo transportation as needed.
 Some of the different options that come with e track rails include galvanized or painted typically and come in sections of 2’, 5’, 8’, and sometimes 10’ depending on the place you are purchasing the e track rails from.
 We highly recommend both of the e track rails are they normally follow general e track industry guidelines and are both normally made to be long-lasting with their durability.

-Vertical E Track is the other type of E Track rails that are used and are slightly less commonly used than the alternative horizontal e track rails as the applications typically used are more limited.
+Vertical E Track is the other type of E Track rail that is used and is slightly less commonly used than the alternative horizontal e track rails as the applications typically used are more limited.
 Vertical E Track rails are normally used for creating layers inside of the trailer or can also be used for shoring purposes in order to hold cargo in place without the risk of the cargo tipping over in dry vans for the professional trucking industry.
 You will often tend to see Shoring Beams that are used to shore or potentially even cargo nets that are used instead of e track straps for most of these cases.

 How to install an E track System